 On April 8, 2014, the defense filed a motion to vacate Fleming’s conviction and the prosecution did not object.
 The motion was granted, the case was dismissed and Fleming was freed.

 In June 2014, Fleming filed a lawsuit against city officials seeking $162 million for his wrongful incarceration.
+The lawsuit was settled in June 2015 for $6.25 million.

 – Maurice Possley